 \begin{example} Let $Y$ be a small Seifert $3$-manifold whose associated plumbing graph and concave cap are shown in Figure~\ref{b5plumbing}.
-Then, there are two curve configurations coming from the left-handed figure in Figure~\ref{blowingup1} without blowing-up at exceptional $2$-sphere as in Figure~\ref{curveconfiguration1}.
-Of course, there exist other curve configurations coming from Figure~\ref{blowingup1} by blowing up exceptional $2$-spheres for minimal symplectic fillings of $Y$, which will be treated in Example~\ref{example2} and Example~\ref{example3} later.
-Note that each red-colored strand represents an exceptional $2$-sphere, that is, a $2$-sphere with self-intersection $-1$.
+Then, there are two curve configurations of type A as in Figure~\ref{curveconfiguration1}.
+Of course, there exist other curve configurations of type B and C for minimal symplectic fillings of $Y$, which will be treated in Example~\ref{example2} and Example~\ref{example3} later.
+Note that each dash-dotted strand represents an exceptional $2$-sphere, that is, a $2$-sphere with self-intersection $-1$.
 We omit the degree of irreducible components of the concave cap for the sake of convenience in the figure.
-The left-handed curve configuration in Figure~\ref{curveconfiguration1} is obtained by \emph{standard blowing-ups} from that of Figure~\ref{blowingup1}.
-That is, we have to blow up at some point of the last irreducible component different from the intersection points in order to increase the number of irreducible components of each arm.
-Since a concave cap $K$ together with an embedding of $\Gamma$ can be obtained from a Hirzebruch surface $\mathbb{F}_1$ via blowing-ups in this way~\cite{SSW}, ~\cite{Sta1}, the left-handed curve configuration in Figure~\ref{curveconfiguration1} represents the minimal resolution if we view $Y$ as the link of a weighted homogeneous surface singularity.
-More precisely, from the left-handed figure of Figure~\ref{blowingup1}, we could get another configuration containing both a concave cap $K$ and dual graph of the minimal resolution of $Y$ by blowing-up at intersection points of exceptional $2$-spheres (See Figure~\ref{min.resol.2nd}).
+The left-hand curve configuration in Figure~\ref{curveconfiguration1} is obtained by standard blowing-ups from that of Figure~\ref{blowingup1} which means that the corresponding minimal filling is the minimal resolution.